sdole/tvarit-maven/README.md

 		</profile>
 	</profiles>
 ```
-Configure the Maven plugin.
+###Configure the Maven plugin.
-###Step 1: Create all infrastructure needed in AWS
+####Step 1: Create all infrastructure needed in AWS
 Do this only once.
 This will create a cloudformation stack consisting of a VPC and other resources in your account.
 If you already have required setup or plan to create this manually, skip this step.
-Please see https://github.com/sdole/tvarit-maven/blob/master/tvarit-maven-plugin/src/main/resources/vpc-infra.template for resources you will need.
+Please see [vpc infrastructure template](/tvarit-maven-plugin/src/main/resources/vpc-infra.template) for resources you will need.
+This execution configuration can optionally take a parameter named templateUrl pointing to an S3 hosted cloudformation template.
+If set, resources specified in that template will be created instead.
 ```xml
   <profile>
             <id>makeinfra</id>